-The Risk Function collates emerging risks from a number of sources, including the quarterly risk assessments, and then reports these to the Underwriting Committee, Executive Risk Committee, and the Board Risk Committees.
+The Risk Function collates emerging risks from a number of sources, including general horizon scanning and the quarterly risk assessments, and then reports these to the Executive Risk Committee, and the Board Risk Committees.

-In addition, the Emerging Risks Group meets quarterly to discuss emerging risks with escalation to the Underwriting Committee and the Risk Committees.
+In addition, the Emerging Risks Group meets quarterly to discuss emerging risks, with escalation to AUKG Class Underwriters and the Risk Committees.
 The Emerging Risks Group also shares content with Arch Group's Emerging Risks Committee.

-The membership of the Emerging Risks Group expanded during 2023 to include underwriting representation from a broader range of classes of business.
-This has ensured emerging insurance risks remain the focus of the ERG, with the Risk Function facilitating the process and ensuring these emerging risks are added to the Emerging Risks Log.
+The membership of the Emerging Risks Group includes underwriting representation from a range of classes of business.
+This ensures emerging insurance risks remain the focus of the ERG, with the Risk Function facilitating the process and ensuring these emerging risks are tracked via the Emerging Risks Log.
+The Group also receives regular updates from the Claims Emerging Risks Group, Climate Change Working Group and the Wordings Team.

-During 2023 regular updates have been provided on previously identified emerging risks, such as:
+During 2024 regular updates have been provided on previously identified emerging risks, including: geopolitical risks